Prednisone Abuse and Addiction Treatment Options

 - Titration tapering: With this method, you will dilute the prednisone in water and gradually decrease the amount of prednisone you take each day.
 However, this solution is rarely used and should only be done under the supervision of a medical professional.

 Regardless of your method, following your doctor’s instructions is essential.
 Do not try to taper off prednisone on your own, as this can be dangerous and lead to negative prednisone withdrawal.
-If you have any questions or concerns, Zinnia Healing can help.
+If you have any questions or concerns, Zinnia Health can help.
 Our team of medical professionals can create a customized detox and tapering plan so you can safely and effectively recover from addiction.